canarieids/Zeek-Ubuntu-22.04/README.md

 - Steps that start with `(Root)` are expected to be RUN AS the 'root' user.
 - Steps that start with `(Zeek)` are expected to be run as the `zeek` user.

 **TIP:** There are many commands provided in this document that can be copied and pasted.
 Starting at Section 4 - you can use an SSH Client.
-Furthermore, you may want to start by enter bash under Root with the command: **sudo bash** This will allow you to execute the commands without needing to prefix 'sudo' in front.
-When it comes to executing steps as the 'zeek' user, you can switch into that with the command **su - zeek**.
-To go back to the sudo bash, just type 'exit'.
+Furthermore, you may want to start by enter bash under Root with the command: '**sudo bash**' This will allow you to execute the commands without needing to prefix 'sudo' in front.
+When it comes to executing steps as the 'zeek' user, you can switch into that with the command '**su - zeek**'.
+To go back to the sudo bash, just type '**exit**'.

 ## 1.1.
 Community Resources